Love Will Keep Us Together: Mac and Katie Kissoon version

 "Love Will Keep Us Together" had its first single release via a UK recording by the brother-and-sister vocal duo Mac and Katie Kissoon on September 28, 1973, but it failed to chart.
-This version also failed to chart in its US release in February 1974, but it did become the first hit version of "Love Will Keep Us Together" by virtue of charting in the Netherlands in the autumn of 1973, peaking at number 12 that December.
+This version also failed to chart in its U.S. release in February 1974, but it did become the first hit version of "Love Will Keep Us Together" by virtue of charting in the Netherlands in the autumn of 1973, peaking at number 12 that December.

 Captain & Tennille version

 "Love Will Keep Us Together" was the title cut and lead single of Captain & Tennille's debut album, although "Captain" Daryl Dragon originally hoped that honor would go to the duo's rendition of "I Write the Songs".
 The single rose to number one on both the Billboard Easy Listening chart and the Billboard pop chart, staying atop the latter for four weeks starting June 21, 1975.
-It also hit the top of the 1975 year-end chart.
-In the US, it was the best-selling single of 1975.
-"Love Will Keep Us Together" was certified gold by the RIAA and also won the Grammy Award (1975) for Record of the Year on February 28, 1976.
+It was also number one on the year-end chart.
+In the U.S., it was the best-selling single of 1975.
+"Love Will Keep Us Together" was certified gold by the RIAA and also won the Grammy Award for Record of the Year on February 28, 1976.